Sasith2020/book-store-test1/README.md

 # VerseReads

 This repository contains a minimal Django project skeleton for the VerseReads eBook bookstore.
-The UI uses Tailwind CSS and HTMX with a responsive navbar, landing page and login page.
+The UI uses Tailwind CSS and HTMX with Inter fonts and a responsive navbar, landing page and authentication pages.

 ## Development